$p$-adic Linear Regression for Random Sampling with Digitwise Noise: Repetitive Inclusion Decision

+If $I$ is separated into training data $I_0$ and validation data $I_1$ as the explanation after Algorithm \ref{noise-free matrix}, $I$ in line 3 should be replaced by $I_0$.

+If $I$ is separated into training data $I_0$ and validation data $I_1$ as the explanation after Algorithm \ref{noise-free matrix}, $I$ in line 5 should be replaced by $I_0$.

-The hyper parameter $\r{rep}$ of the number of retrials to search a new $i$ to extend $I'$ should not be much larger than the approximation $(1 - r)^{-1}$ of the expected value of trials when $I'$ is actually a noise-free locus.
+\vs The hyper parameter $\r{rep}$ of the number of retrials to search a new $i$ to extend $I'$ should not be much larger than the expected value $(1 - (1 - p^{-1})r)^{-1}$ of the number of trials when $I'$ is actually a noise-free locus.
 Under the assumption $r \ll 2^{-1}$, it suffices to set $\r{rep}$ as $2$ or $3$.
 Concerning an implementation of $I'$, it suffices to simply implement $I'$ as a variadic vector, because we do not use the order or the membership relation.